mikehentges/mikehentges.github.io/_posts/2023-04-09-Rust-Error-Handling.md

 }
 ```

+## In summary

 Our simple examples show how Rust’s error handling significantly differs from prior common programming languages.
 Rust provides a clean means of separating good vs. bad results from functions without introducing boilerplate that litters our source code.
 And we have the tools needed to define new error types that work cleanly within our library or application.

-Designing appropriate error handling is still a hard job – but Rust at least gives us the tools to do a good job of it!
+Designing appropriate error handling is still hard – but Rust at least gives us the tools to do a good job of it!
 And this is more than aesthetics – better error handling allows errors to be more visible in an application and decreases application defects due to not handling error conditions correctly.
 It also contributes to cleaner and simpler designs – by definition, better designs – which make applications more robust and easier to develop correctly.
 This is a solid contributor to the Rust programming language’s high interest and “love” from developers!